KASPER (Kentucky All Schedule Prescription Electronic Reporting)

 - A source of information for practitioners and pharmacists.

 - An investigative tool for law enforcement and regulatory agencies.

 Who can obtain a KASPER report?

-- Prescribers for medical treatment of a current or prospective patient,
+- Prescribers for medical treatment of a patient,

-- Dispensers for pharmaceutical treatment for a current patient,
+- Dispensers for pharmaceutical treatment of a patient,

 - Law enforcement officers for a bona fide drug-related investigation,